Cytotec Side Effects

 Generic Name: misoprostol

 Note: This page contains information about the side effects of misoprostol.
 Some of the dosage forms included on this document may not apply to the brand name Cytotec.

 Not all side effects for Cytotec may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to misoprostol: oral tablet

-Along with its needed effects, some unwanted effects may be caused by misoprostol (the active ingredient contained in Cytotec).
-In the event that any of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by misoprostol (the active ingredient contained in Cytotec).
+In the event that any of these side effects do occur, they may require medical attention.

-Some side effects of misoprostol may occur that usually do not need medical attention.
+Some of the side effects that can occur with misoprostol may not need medical attention.
 As your body adjusts to the medicine during treatment these side effects may go away.
 Your health care professional may also be able to tell you about ways to reduce or prevent some of these side effects.
 If any of the following side effects continue, are bothersome or if you have any questions about them, check with your health care professional:More common

 - Abdominal or stomach pain (mild)